Software release life cycle: Release to manufacturing (RTM)

-The term release to manufacturing (RTM), also known as "going gold", is a term used when a software product is ready to be delivered.
+The term "release to manufacturing" (RTM), also known as "going gold", is a term used when a software product is ready to be delivered.
 This build may be digitally signed, allowing the end user to verify the integrity and authenticity of the software purchase.
-A copy of the RTM build known as the "gold master" or GM is sent for mass duplication or disc replication if applicable.
+The RTM build is known as the "gold master" or GM is sent for mass duplication or disc replication if applicable.
 The terminology is taken from the audio record-making industry, specifically the process of mastering.
 RTM precedes general availability (GA) when the product is released to the public.
 A golden master build (GM) is typically the final build of a piece of software in the beta stages for developers.
 Typically, for iOS, it is the final build before a major release, however, there have been a few exceptions.

 RTM is typically used in certain retail mass-production software contexts—as opposed to a specialized software production or project in a commercial or government production and distribution—where the software is sold as part of a bundle in a related computer hardware sale and typically where the software and related hardware is ultimately to be available and sold on mass/public basis at retail stores to indicate that the software has met a defined quality level and is ready for mass retail distribution.
 RTM could also mean in other contexts that the software has been delivered or released to a client or customer for installation or distribution to the related hardware end user computers or machines.
 The term does not define the delivery mechanism or volume; it only states that the quality is sufficient for mass distribution.
 The deliverable from the engineering organization is frequently in the form of a golden master media used for duplication or to produce the image for the web.